ivandex16/ivandex16/README.md

 ---

-## 🗂️ Principios y Buenas Prácticas
+## 🗂️ Principles & Best Practices

-- Arquitectura modular y desacoplada.
+- Modular, decoupled architecture.
-- Validación y sanitización de datos desde la capa de entrada.
+- Validation & sanitization at the input layer.
-- Uso de DTOs y tipado fuerte con TypeScript.
+- Use of DTOs and strong typing with TypeScript.
-- Manejo adecuado de errores y logs estructurados.
+- Proper error handling and structured logging.
-- Control de estado predecible en frontend (Redux).
+- Predictable state management on the frontend (Redux).
-- Índices y estrategias de consulta en MongoDB y SQL Server.
+- Indexing and efficient query strategies in MongoDB & SQL Server.

 ---

-## 🚀 Proyectos Destacados
+## 🚀 Featured Projects

-- [api-nest-ecommerce](URL_DEL_REPO) — API REST con NestJS, autenticación JWT, autorización por roles e integración con base de datos.
+- [api-nest-ecommerce](URL_OF_REPO) — REST API with NestJS, JWT authentication, role-based authorization, and database integration.
-- [react-dashboard](URL_DEL_REPO) — Panel administrativo con React + Redux, componentes reutilizables y consumo de API.
+- [react-dashboard](URL_OF_REPO) — Admin dashboard with React + Redux, reusable components, and API consumption.
-- [sync-data-service](URL_DEL_REPO) — Servicio para sincronización entre MongoDB y SQL Server, colas y tareas programadas.
+- [sync-data-service](URL_OF_REPO) — Service for synchronization between MongoDB and SQL Server, queues, and scheduled tasks.

-Sugerencia: Fija (Pin) estos repos en tu perfil desde la opción "Customize your pins".
+Tip: Pin these repositories on your profile using "Customize your pins".

 ---

-## 📊 Estadísticas
+## 📊 GitHub Stats

 <p>
   <a href="https://github.com/anuraghazra/github-readme-stats">